 For elderly people within the 50 years old and up an age bracket, abusing and misusing prescription medications could be a part of the natural aging process.
 The same population is said to be susceptible to an elevated risk of medicine misuse compared to the general population mainly due to the fact that this population has a slower metabolism and that they have also elevated rates of anxiety, sleep disorders, and pain.

 Another reason for drug and alcohol abuse among the elderly is the fact that our own memory changes as we get a bit older.
 We tend to forget names or where we last placed our keys as we get older.
 According to the American Psychological Association, the person’s behavior changes along with his brain changes.
 An elderly might forget whether or not he has taken his medication and just how much he needs to take at one time.
 Aside from these, he might also mix up his meds.
 All these are very common among the elderly population taking medications.

 Legal or illegal drugs might affect one’s brain, in the same way, it can affect how the person behaves and what he remembers.
 Not all kinds or forgetfulness and memory loss are age-related though.
 Should the person experience increased cognitive difficulties while chronically misusing his meds, then it could be an indication of drug and med abuse.

-Other red flags indicating substance abuse that is usually confused with old age are the following:
+Other red flags indicating substance use disorder that is usually confused with old age are the following:

 - No sense of time and difficulty remembering what time or what day it already is